aleksnyder/aleksnyder.net/content/about/_index.md

 description: "Hi, I'm Alek.
 I have been building interactive experiences, creating brands and developing websites since 2012."
 ---

+Hi!
+I’m Alek.
+I’m a Software Developer living in the little-known town of Gambrills in Maryland.
+Currently, I'm taking a short break before starting up the job search again.
+My previous job was at [Elastic](https://www.elastic.co).
+Welcome to my little piece of the internet. 🌱

-As a Web Developer, I have been building interactive experiences, creating brands and developing websites since 2012.
+As a Software Developer, I have been building interactive experiences, creating brands and developing websites since 2012.
 I’m a fan of structure and simplicity in both design and code; organization and consistency are very important to me.

-I am an alumnus of AACC, graduating with a degree in Computer Science and two certificates.
-Last year I obtained a certification from Acquia, signifying I'm now a Drupal Certified Developer.
-I'm always looking to grow professionally and personally.
+This site has no ads, no affiliate links and no analytics.
+I use it as a playground to try out ideas and share what I’ve learned.
+To see more, check out my open-source work on [GitHub](https://github.com/aleksnyder).